leaf-ai/studio-go-runner/docs/interface.md

 ### experiment ↠ artifacts ↠ [label] ↠ credentials ↠ aws

 The aws block is used to store credentials when the artifact platform uses AWS S3 style credentials and is also used for S3 compatible platforms such as minio.

+If you wish to use anonymnous access you should define this structure with empty strings for the access_key, and secret_key value.

 ### experiment ↠ artifacts ↠ [label] ↠ credentials ↠ aws ↠ access_key